CD Projekt: Game distribution

 In 2008, the company introduced Good Old Games, a distribution service with a digital rights management-free strategy.
-The service aims to help players find "good old games", preserving old games.
+GOG.com aims to help players find "good old games", preserving old games.
 To do so, the team needed to unravel licensing issues for defunct developers or negotiate with publishers for distribution rights.
 To recover old code for conversion to modern platforms, they had to use retail versions or second-hand games.
 CD Projekt partnered with small developers and large publishers, including Activision, Electronic Arts and Ubisoft, to broaden the service's portfolio of games to triple-A and independent video games.